Wake Forest University - the Nano and Quantum Technologies Laboratory

 Lighting and Display

-An important part of NanoteQ's optical metrology capabilities is the characterization of emitting devices.
+An important part of NanoteQ's optical metrology capabilities is the characterization of light emitting devices.
 The Lab maintains calibrated and certified capabilities in:

 color scaling (CIE, CRI - temperature),